PritenMakwana44/unfiltered-anime/README.md

     Action: Login as admin user.
 Click on posts to edit/delete any comment or go to admin panel to do this via the link in nav bar.
 Approve comments for other users.
     Expected Result: Successfully be able to delete comments via website or via admin panel.
 Approve comments or edit comments via admin panel.
     Actual Result: Successfully be able to delete comments via website or via admin panel.
 Approve comments or edit comments via admin panel.
+    Same result in all browsers: Yes

 15. User Story: 404 error

     Action: Change the url to have an incorrect path Expected Result: Get a 404 error page which allows you to get to to correct site.
     Actual Result: No 404 error page instead I get a default page which has no links to go to correct site.
+    Same result in all browsers: Yes

 # Bugs
 ## Fixed Bugs